Almost cartoon-like in appearance, it’s impossible to resist a smile when you see the beautiful Australian snubfin dolphin.

 Where do Australian snubfin dolphins live?

-Found along the north and eastern coasts of Australia and up to the coast of Papua New Guinea, Australian snubfin dolphins tend to congregate in shallow waters of 10 metres deep or less.
+Found along the north and eastern coasts of Australia and up to the coast of Papua New Guinea, Australian snubfin dolphins tend to congregate in shallow waters of 10 meters deep or less.
 Choosing coastal waters and brackish estuaries, they are vulnerable to human activity.

 Coming up against major threats in the form of both swimming and fishing nets, and habitat modification and coastal development, they, like many species, suffer from human negligence.
 Fortunately, the creation of several marine parks in northern Australia is an encouraging step forward and will hopefully create a small safe-haven for these vulnerable dolphins, currently estimated to exist in their thousands yet sadly, still declining in numbers.